TABLE OF CONTENTS

 Rule: Mandatory if requested

-This rule applies only to Line generation stage.
+- applies only to line generation stage

 Example: mandatory if req - V

-E10 will work hard to meet the 'mandatory if requested' rules, but on occasion it may not be able to grant the subject to the student.
-If this occurs, the affected student will be highlighted in the Lines > View Lines > Students screen and the course listed in the Missed column.
+![]() | On occasion it may not be able to grant the subject.
+If this occurs, affected students are highlighted in Lines > View Lines > Students screen and the missed course shown in the Missed field. |

 Rule: Priority

-This rule applies only to Line generation stage.
+- applies only to line generation stage

 Example: priority - 2 - X